Tomev/qcflow/docs/source/llms/index.rst

 Such complexities can easily become a bottleneck for developers and data scientists aiming to integrate LLM capabilities into their applications.

-**MLflow's Support for LLMs** aims to alleviate these challenges by introducing a suite of features and tools designed with the end-user in mind.
+**QCFlow's Support for LLMs** aims to alleviate these challenges by introducing a suite of features and tools designed with the end-user in mind.

-Tutorials and Use Case Guides for GenAI applications in MLflow
+Tutorials and Use Case Guides for GenAI applications in QCFlow
 --------------------------------------------------------------

-Interested in learning how to leverage MLflow for your GenAI projects?
+Interested in learning how to leverage QCFlow for your GenAI projects?

 Look in the tutorials and guides below to learn more about interesting use cases that could help to make your journey into leveraging GenAI a bit easier!